cipher387/osint_stuff_tool_collection/README.md

 Don't forget that OSINT's main strength is in automation.
 Read the [Netlas Cookbook](https://github.com/netlas-io/netlas-cookbook) for details and examples.

+<i>I have been working on this repository since the summer of 2021.
+Many tools are constantly becoming obsolete, no longer supported or working at all.
+But I don't remove from the list so you can use their names and descriptions to find analogues.</i>

 ## Most important categories